dhananjay-c/E-Commerce-Web-Application/README.md

 For inquiries or support, please email me at dhananjaychavan0907@gmail.com.

 ---
+*Note: This project is still a work in progress and has not yet reached its final completion.*
 *Note: This project is for demonstration purposes only and may not reflect real e-commerce functionality.*